Find out More About the ObamaCare Mandate and How You Can Qualify for an Exemption from the Tax “Penalty”

 If you belong to any of the groups listed below you are exempt from ObamaCare’s mandate to “obtain minimum essential coverage” (i.e. buy insurance):

 • Unaffordable coverage options Exemption.
-People who would have to pay more than 8 percent of their household income for health insurance
+People who would have to pay more than 8% of their household income for health insurance after subsidies, or more than 9.5% after employer contributions for the employee only.

 • No filing requirement.
 People with incomes below the threshold required for filing taxes (in 2012, $9,750 for a single person and $27,100 for a married couple with two children)